 There are two methods for calculating the OCF:

-This method records all the cash receipts on one side.
-Like cash received from customers, interest & dividend received sale of scrape, etc. On the other side, it records all the cash expenses.
-Like in the form of salaries to employees, cash paid to creditors, interest obligation on loans, taxes, etc. Thus, one side shows all the cash inflow sources.
+This method records all the cash receipts on one side, like cash received from customers, interest & dividends received from the sale of scrape, etc. On the other side, it records all the cash expenses in salaries to employees, cash paid to creditors, interest obligations on loans, taxes, etc. Thus, one side shows all the cash inflow sources.
 And the other side shows all the outflow of cash during the period.
 The difference between the two sides is either net positive cash flow or net negative cash flow from operating activities.
 It is positive when the income is more and vice versa.